Q. This is a Coop, why do I need make my renovation handicap accessible or adaptable?

 Q. Do I need a fire rated separation between a commercial kitchen and the dining portion of a restaurant?

-Q. What is the difference between ADA and LL58/87?
+Q. What is the difference between ADA and Chapter 11 of the 2022 NYCBC?

 Q. This is a Coop, why do I need make my renovation handicap accessible or adaptable?

-A. LL58/87, The Handicap Law, makes no distinction about ownership type.
-Buildings containing multiple dwellings that have elevators must comply with all the provisions of the LL58/87 even though it is a Coop or Condominium.
+A. Chapter 11 of the 2022 NYCBC, The Handicap Law, makes no distinction about ownership type.
+Buildings containing multiple dwellings that have elevators must comply with all the provisions of Chapter 11 of the 2022 NYCBC even though it is a Coop or Condominium.

 Q. Do all bathrooms need to be Handicap adaptable?